aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-basics/_index.md

 ---
-title: "Add Barcode to PDF – Barcode Basics"
+title: "Create Barcode PNG Java – Add Barcode to PDF"
 linktitle: "Barcode Basics"
 second_title: "Aspose.BarCode Java API"
-description: "Learn how to add barcode to pdf documents in Java using Aspose.BarCode.
-This tutorial covers generating barcode images, setting size, and detecting orientation."
+description: "Learn how to create barcode PNG Java using Aspose.BarCode, generate QR barcode Java, and add barcode to PDF documents.
+This tutorial covers image generation, sizing, and orientation detection."
 weight: 20
 url: /java/barcode-basics/
-date: 2025-12-05
+date: 2026-02-09
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Barcode Basics
+# Create Barcode PNG Java – Barcode Basics

 ## Introduction

-If you need to **add barcode to pdf** files from a Java application, you’ve come to the right place.
+If you need to **create barcode PNG Java** files from a Java application and embed them into PDF documents, you’ve come to the right place.
 Aspose.BarCode for Java makes the process fast, reliable, and fully customizable.
 In this series we’ll walk through everything from generating a barcode image in Java to embedding it in a PDF, adjusting its size, and even detecting its orientation at runtime.
 By the end you’ll be able to create professional‑grade barcodes that integrate seamlessly with your existing Java projects.

 ## Quick Answers
 - **What library lets me add barcode to PDF in Java?** Aspose.BarCode for Java.
 - **Do I need a license for production use?** Yes, a commercial license is required; a free trial is available.
 - **Can I generate a barcode image without a PDF?** Absolutely – use the `BarcodeGenerator` class to create PNG, JPEG, or BMP files.
 - **Is barcode orientation detection supported?** Yes, the `BarCodeReader` can automatically detect rotation.
 - **Which Java versions are supported?** Java 8 and higher (including Java 11, 17, and later).

-## How to add barcode to PDF in Java
+## How to create barcode PNG Java and embed in PDF
 Embedding a barcode into a PDF is as simple as three steps:

 1. **Generate the barcode image** – use `BarcodeGenerator` to create a bitmap in memory.